stackblitz-labs/pkg.pr.new/README.md

 ```

 > Releasing approved pull requests is the recommended way of having continuous releases.
 This ensures users always install approved and safe packages.

+> [!TIP]
+> For any in-repo branch that has not yet been opened as a pull request, if pkg.pr.new has already been built on that branch, a @branch-name tag will be available to reference the latest commit in that branch.
+This allows you to access and test your code changes directly using @branch-name without needing a pull request.

 #### Avoid publishing on tags